ran-dall/codex/🤝/@drduh/YubiKey-Guide/README.md

 **Tip** Set `pinentry-program /usr/bin/pinentry-gnome3` for a GUI-based prompt.
 If the _pinentry_ graphical dialog doesn't show and you get this error: `sign_and_send_pubkey: signing failed: agent refused operation`, you may need to install the `dbus-user-session` package and restart the computer for the `dbus` user session to be fully inherited; this is because behind the scenes, `pinentry` complains about `No $DBUS_SESSION_BUS_ADDRESS found`, falls back to `curses` but doesn't find the expected `tty`.

-On macOS, use `brew install pinentry-mac` and adjust the program path to suit.
+On macOS, use `brew install pinentry-mac` and set the program path to `pinentry-program /usr/local/bin/pinentry-mac` or `pinentry-program /usr/local/MacGPG2/libexec/pinentry-mac.app/Contents/MacOS/pinentry-mac` if using MacGPG Suite.

 ## Replace agents